tale-toul/OCP4baremetalIPI/README.md

 # xfs_growfs /dev/vda3
 ```

 Set up IP configuration.
-Networking will be reconfigured during the setup of the V, but for now it requires the ability to install packages.
+Networking will be reconfigured during the setup of the VM, but for now it requires the ability to install packages.

 ```
 # nmcli con delete "Wired connection 1"